EDUCATION2001, B.A., University of Pennsylvania

 U.S. Supreme Court

-Kate grew up in Massachusetts and Connecticut and now resides with her husband and two children in Havertown, Pennsylvania but she remains a loyal fan of New England sports teams.
+Kate grew up in Massachusetts and Connecticut and now resides with her husband and three children in the suburbs of Philadelphia, but she remains a loyal fan of New England sports teams.

 - Tincher v.
 Omega Flex, Inc.